sudorob0/Package-Delivery/README.md

 C950 WGUPS Algorithm Overview

 Overview: This is a program I wrote for my data structures and algorithms class.
-Its a program that load packages into deliver trucks.
-I use a greedy nearest neighbor algorithm to find an solution is order to deliver the packages in time.
+This program uses a greedy nearest neighbor program to load the trucks with the packages in order to reuce the overall amount of miles the trucks would have to drive.
+It allows you to check the status of the trucks at diffrent times of the day.

 Main Menu